Solitary Unit Tests

 class in isolation.

-π‘ Please note that this example is agnostic to the mocking library (we'll use Jest) and any specific DI framework's adapter.
-The injection mechanism might differ based on the DI framework.
+💡 This example is agnostic to the mocking library (we'll use Jest) and any specific DI framework's adapter.

-Here are the interfaces and classes we'll use in our example.
-Consider the UserService
+Here are the interfaces and classes we'll use in our example:

 export interface User {